-A respectable battery delivers around 4 1/2 hours of runtime whilst Asus’ power management seems to do a decent job of letting the processors work hard when needed to deliver a Geekbench score of 1015.
-The build quality is heavy, but not necessarily “solid”; whilst the screen unit feels very substantial the bottom half of the system feels no higher quality than the original Eee.
+A respectable battery capacity delivers around 4 1/2 hours of runtime; Asus’ power management seems to do a decent job of letting the processors work hard when needed to deliver a Geekbench score of 1015.
+The build quality is heavy, but not necessarily “solid”; where the screen unit feels very substantial, the bottom half of the system feels no higher quality than the original Eee.

 Like most PineTrail systems, there’s no HDMI port.
 3 USB ports, VGA and 10/100 Ethernet join power and audio for physical interfaces, whilst the 802.11b/g/n WiFi is the only wireless capability included – amazingly there’s no Bluetooth interface on my review unit, though it’s listed in the specifications.

 Asus SplashTop – express apps

 Alongside the convertible screen, the T101MT is one of the Asus machines that supports “Express Gate” – in essence a BIOS-with-aspirations 512Kb embedded OS for performing quick tasks.